aggarwal-shivam/Parallel-Computing-with-MPI/README.md

 We compared the performance of each of the three methods, and presented a detailed study about the same.
 More details can be found in the Assignment 1 directory.
 ### 2. Assignment 2

+In this assignment, we tried different optimizations to optimize the performance of MPI collective operations by making use of the network topology of 'csews' cluster at IITK.
+We optimized the following collective operations:
+- MPI_Bcast
+- MPI_Reduce
+- MPI_Gather
+- MPI_Alltoallv

+We compared the effects of different optimizations and presented our results.
+More details can be found in the Assignment 2 directory.

 ### 3. Assignment 3

+In this assignment, we obtained the data using the sequential I/O and distributed this data to different processes for further computation.
+We experimented with different data distribution startegies, and studied the scaling of the code on different number of processors.

+More details can be found in the Assignment 3 directory.